wprzyby/HoMMybeer-3/README.md

 You can install the required programs mentioned above from the terminal or via the provided scripts in the _scripts_ directory (powershell scripts for Windows and a bash script for Ubuntu).

+Note that when running on Ubuntu, several additional libraries required by SFML need to be installed.

 ### Building from inside Visual Studio Code

 The development environment is setup to be used in VS Code so the building process is also simplified when using it.
 With the _CMake Tools_ extension installed, you can open the command palette (standard shortcut: _ctrl+shift+P_) and find "_CMake: Select Configure Preset_".
 After pressing _Enter_, you will be prompted to choose a preset.
 A recommended option for simply trying out the app would be the _Main release_ preset.
 After the configuration is complete, you can use the default build task with _ctrl+shift+B_ to build the main target.